 - Any Access Control Key(s) issued,

-- Reporting loss or theft of Access Control Keys to their Department Access Coordinator, the ID Center and to the University Police Department within 24 hours of discovery of theft or loss, and
+- Reporting loss or theft of any Access Control Keys to their Department Access Coordinator, the SpartanCard Center, Facilities Operations and to the UNCG Police Department within 24 hours of discovery of theft or loss, and

 Anyone violating this policy is also subject to administrative disciplinary actions from the University, as administered by the individual department.

 Any violation of this policy by a University student is subject to the Student Code of Conduct in the Student Policy Handbook.

 For employees, violation of this policy will be subject to consideration as “misconduct” under EHRA policies (faculty and EHRA non-faculty) or “unacceptable personal conduct” under SHRA policies, including any appeal rights stated therein.